aakashkavaiya/Remotely-add-post-in-Blog-Blogspot/README.md

-# Remotely-add-post-in-Blog-Blogspot
-Remotely add a Post in Your Blogger Blog, We are going to Use Email by Post method to add our post in Blog.

 Enable Post By Email Option in Your Blog and Get the Your Email Address for Sending Mail.

 For Full Explaination Go to This Post : Add Post by Email